Welcome to Talent Night

 FAQ Talent Night

 After we have reviewed all initial applications, we will update you via email, if you have been selected to proceed to the video submission round.
-If you haven’t heard anything by July 24th, please contact us via email.
+If you haven’t heard anything by May 12, please contact us via email.
 After the round of video submissions all finalists will be contacted individually.

 We welcome all people regardless of gender identity.
 TEDxAmsterdamWomen specifically focuses on the unique way in which women and those who identify as women contribute to the world and women’s issues, spoken from the perspective of all genders.
 We are looking for ideas that reflect this.